 All hosts in the cluster must be on the same broadcast domain over an L2 network.
-This means that connectivity between the two sites needs to be L2.
+So connectivity between the two sites must be L2.

-The maximum latency requirements between the sites across the L2 network differs for the two setups.
+The maximum latency requirements between the sites across the L2 network differ for the two setups.
 The standalone Manager environment requires a maximum latency of 100ms, while the self-hosted engine environment requires a maximum latency of 7ms.